visit-dav/visit/src/doc/tutorials/PythonExpressions.rst

 7. Click on the *Python expression editor* tab in the *Definition* section.
 8. Select *Insert variable...->Scalars->d* to add ``d`` to the *Arguments* text field.
 9. Select *Insert variable...->Scalars->p* to add ``p`` to the *Arguments* text field.
-   Note that the variable names are seperated by a comma.
+   Note that the variable names are separated by a comma.
    If the variable names are not separated by commas you will get a cryptic error message when you try to plot the expression.
 10. Click *Load script->Template->Simple filter* to add a template of a Python expression in the *Python expression script* editor.